evgeniyraev/boardgames-discord-app/README.md

 a bot to ask the chat who want to play this weekend, and make a thread and/or event for it, after the weekend is over to close this thread

+## Working Bot

+the bot can be isntalled from here: https://discord.com/oauth2/authorize?client_id=1351181885379706940

 ## Usage

 to start the bot you need to create `.env` file containign